FAQ - National Student Auditions

 Can the prize awards for categories reflect the current practice of our Chapter?

-Yes, as stated on page 10 “Monetary prizes and other awards will be developed at the discretion of the entity holding auditions.”
-There is one regulation pertaining to ties in categories:
+Yes, as stated on in the NSA Regulations, “Monetary prizes and other awards will be developed at the discretion of the entity holding auditions.”

-On page 24 of the NSA Regulations Document it says, "All Student Auditions and National Student Auditions must use the same scoring system, enabling scoring data comparisons across all NATS Regions."
+The NSA Regulations Document states, "All Student Auditions and National Student Auditions must use the same scoring system, enabling scoring data comparisons across all NATS Regions."
 Must all NATS entities adhere to the scoring system as well?
 Does this mean the scoring system only applies to Regional levels and above?

-All NATS regions means all entities within NATS regions — Chapter, District, Region, and National auditions.
-Therefore all student NATS auditions will use the same scoring system.
+All NATS regions in this statement includes all entities within NATS regions — Chapter, District, Region, and National auditions.
+All student NATS auditions will use the same scoring system.

 Our Chapter usually has less than 200 entrants in our auditions, so we never hold semifinals.
 Our practice has been to advance all worthy contestants who score two scores of 90 or higher or have an average score of 90 or higher.
 Under option 2 it says "the agreed upon number of singers based on scores will advance to the final round."
 Who agrees on the number?
 Can the chapter decide how many should advance to finals, e.g. all those who score two 90s...etc. or the top 7 singers with 90s or average of 90, etc.?

 The Chapter should decide the number finalists for the audition.
-This number can be the current practice that the Chapter has used in the past using the new scoring system.
+This number can be the current practice described but must use the scoring system provided in the NSA Regulations.

 Based on our chapter's use of rubrics, they may be difficult to sell to a skeptical crowd.
 The question will be “What are the general standards for each category, or are we to use the one standard provided for all categories, in which case we may not have any finalists in the high school or lower college divisions as they are very unlikely to meet even the 80-89 descriptors?"
 How is it possible to modify that specific criteria based on a category without a category specific standard?
 It is like comparing an apple to an orange.